ZakKa89/joke-generator/README.md

 We can also turn a timer on/off via a button (every 5 seconds).
 This will add one random joke to the favourites list http://api.icndb.com/jokes/random/1 until the list has 10 items.

+#### note from myself: I also made sure the code checks newly fetched jokes if they are already favorited, and added a toggle for starring/unstarring inside the randomlist.

 ## How to run

 In the project directory, you can run: